public final class DbxClient extends Object

 Use this class to make remote calls to the Dropbox API.
 You'll need an access token first,

-normally acquired via DbxWebAuth
+normally acquired via DbxWebAuth.

 This class has no mutable state, so it's thread safe as long as you pass in a thread safe

-HttpRequestor
+HttpRequestor implementation.

-Modifier and Type | Class and Description |
+| Modifier and Type | Class and Description |

 static class |